KMLoew/DLFrameworkComparison/README.md

 This repository contains my analysis of the Kaggle Intel Image Classification dataset.

-The jupyter notebooks analyzes the data (download at kaggle link below) to compare the TensorFlow and PyTorch frameworks fro building a model as well as implementing transfer learning.
+The jupyter notebooks analyzes the data to compare the TensorFlow and PyTorch frameworks fro building a model as well as implementing transfer learning.

 I used a conda enviroment to avoid jupyter kernel issues from virtualenv.
 To setup this enviroment use: